tushgpats/VSD_IITGN_ISM_RISC-V-SoC_Tapeout_Program/README.md

 For emerging economies, open ecosystems mean participation in the semiconductor supply chain without paying billions in licensing costs, reducing dependency and enabling sovereign design capability.

-#### Thank you for bearing with me while i took a quick detour to touch on multiple aspects of Semiconductors that are generally overlooked by engineers.
+#### Thank you for bearing with me for so long while i took a detour to touch on multiple aspects of Semiconductor Industry that are generally overlooked by engineers.
-#### It is just that i strongly believe that the key problem in todays industry is not expertise but the ability to think in cross functional domains.
+#### I strongly believe that the key challenge in today’s VLSI industry is not a lack of expertise, but the ability to think across multiple functional domains

 India’s semiconductor ecosystem is fractured by domain silos.
 But here’s the deeper issue:
 Engineers rarely understand the law.